The Switch Method

 The Switch Method is used to find out whether babies can perceive small differences in speech sounds - whether they perceive differences between certain sounds.
 This method has been in use in acquisition studies for many years.

-During the test the child sits on a parent's lap, looking at a large screen that displays a multi-coloured pattern.
+During the test the child sits on their parent's lap, looking at a large screen that displays a multi-coloured pattern.
 At the same time speech sounds are played over a loudspeaker.
 First the child hears a certain sequence of sounds.
-This interests the child, and it looks attentively at the screen.
-After a short time it knows the sequence and loses interest, as can be seen from the way it looks at the screen.
+This is interesting to the child, and it looks attentively at the screen.
+After a short time it knows the sequence and loses interest, looking away from the screen.
 Then the sound sequence is changed.
-If the child notices a difference between the old and the new sequence, its interest will reawaken, and it will direct attention again to the screen.
+If the child notices a difference between the old and the new sequence, its interest will reawaken, and it will redirect the attention to the screen.

 More about the Switch Method in:

 - Werker, J.F. & C.L.
 Stager.
 1997.
 Infants listen for more phonetic detail in speech perception than in word-learning tasks.
 Nature 388.
 381-382.

 In the Preferential Looking Paradigm, too, the child's attention is observed to gain insights into its linguistic knowledge.

 The child sits on their parent's lap in front of a large screen.
 A short film is presented, showing animals and other objects.
 At the same time the child hears sentences from a loudspeaker in which the animals and objects are named.
 Some of the words, however, contain slight mispronunciations.

 Our aim here is to see whether children notice these mispronunciations or not.
 Our assumption is that the child's reactions (eye and head movements) are delayed when the mispronunciation is detected.

 As with the switch method, results of the preferential looking paradigm are only meaningful for entire groups of subjects.